atomicoo/chn_text_norm/README.md

+# This account is no longer in use, see [Atomicoo](https://github.com/atomicoo) for my latest works.

 # Chn Text Norm

 this is a repository for chinese text normalization (no longer maintained).

 ## Quick Start ##

 ### Git Clone Repo ###

 git clone this repo to the root directory of your project which need to use it.

     cd /path/to/proj